Reptiles

 Snakes: Reptiles of the Lower Susquehanna River Watershed: juvenile Eastern Copperhead

-A juvenile Eastern Copperhead (Agkistrodon contortix).
+A juvenile Eastern Copperhead (Agkistrodon contortix) outside a birthing den.

 Snakes: Reptiles of the Lower Susquehanna River Watershed: juvenile Eastern Copperhead